KevMech/khs-parking/README.md

 #Schedule
 Week of 12/04/2017:
-    Decide which environment to develop web app in and begin learning how to develop in that environment Week of 12/11/2017:
+-Decide which environment to develop web app in and begin learning how to develop in that environment Week of 12/11/2017:
-    Begin programing logic and assignment methods (Kevin) and begin implementing the web based environment (Juan) Week of 12/18/2017:
+-Begin programing logic and assignment methods (Kevin) and begin implementing the web based environment (Juan) Week of 12/18/2017:
-    Test logic and be able to read/write to a database.
+-Test logic and be able to read/write to a database.
 Create project status presentation.